 Eldercare Locator is a way to search for services supporting senior independent living.
 US Department of Health and Human Services provides a free public service through the US Administration on Aging, to help seniors and caregivers find resources anywhere in the country.
 In addition to the website, you may call 1-800-677-1116 on weekdays to speak with someone who can help (English or Spanish).
 Very easy to use, by putting in your zip code.

-A list of accredited Geriatric Emergency Departments in hospital ERs is provided by ACEP Geriatrics, the American College of Emergency Physicians.
+A list of accredited Geriatric Emergency Departments in hospital ERs.
+Accreditation is provided by ACEP Geriatrics, the American College of Emergency Physicians.
 Click on Geriatric ED Accredited List.
-Unfortunately, it is not user-friendly, as an Excel file.
-The first tab GED Accreditation will provide the basic information about who is meets accreditation standards, city and state, accreditation level – Gold (1) is the highest level; and date the organization was accredited.
+Unfortunately, it is not user-friendly as an Excel file.
+The first tab GED Accreditation will provide the basic information about who is meets accreditation standards, city and state, accreditation level.
+Gold (1) is the highest level.
+Date the organization was accredited is given.
 Read about the standards for optimal emergency care for older adults.
-When last checked, May 1, 2021, just 235 EDs in the US met some level of the geriatric ED accreditation standards.
-Updated 2021.
+When last checked, April 22, 2022, just 306 EDs in the US met some level of the geriatric ED accreditation standards.
+Updated 2022.

 A question to ask your nursing home employees: Did you get your seasonal flu shot?
 Nursing homes who pay for their employees’ flu shots may have higher compliance, and higher rates of employee immunization, along with resident immunization, reduced influenza outbreaks, and therefore fewer deaths.
 See resources, including summary by Lisa Shugarman et al of the Rand Corporation “Vaccination of Nursing Home Staff, Residents, Key to Reducing Influenza Outbreaks”.
-According to the most recent CDC data, flu vaccination coverage continues to be lower among staff working in long-term care (LTC) settings (69%) compared with those working in hospitals and ambulatory settings and physician offices (79%).
+According to the most recent CDC data, flu vaccination coverage continues to be lower among staff working in long-term care (LTC) settings (66%) compared with those working in hospitals (92%) or ambulatory settings (77%).

 Older adult health issues at MedlinePlus addresses topics such as healthy aging, nutrition, eyesight, bruising, memory loss, aging parents, older drivers and when is the time to give up driving, depression, injuries, sleep problems, preventing confusion, skin problems, safety checklist and more.
 Click on Exercise for Older Adults to find out about balance, strength and flexibility exercises.